JonMuehlst/video-analyser/docs/architecture.md

 - File writing functions
 - Flowchart generation for workflow analysis

-## Data Flow
+## Data Flow (Standard Pipeline)

-1. Video input is processed by the `FrameExtractor` to extract frames at regular intervals
+1. Video input is processed by the `FrameExtractionTool` (via `smolavision.video.extractor`) to extract frames.
-2. If OCR is enabled, the `OCRExtractionTool` extracts text from the frames
+2. If OCR is enabled, the `OCRExtractionTool` (via `smolavision.ocr.extractor`) extracts text from the frames.
-3. The `BatchCreationTool` groups frames into batches for efficient processing
+3. The `BatchCreationTool` (via `smolavision.batch.creator`) groups frames into batches.
-4. Each batch is analyzed by the `VisionAnalysisTool` using the selected AI model
+4. Each batch is analyzed by the `VisionAnalysisTool` (via `smolavision.analysis.vision`) using the selected AI model.
-5. The `SummarizationTool` generates a coherent summary from the batch analyses
+5. The `SummarizationTool` (via `smolavision.analysis.summarization`) generates a coherent summary from the batch analyses.
-6. Results are formatted and saved to the output directory
+6. Results are formatted (`smolavision.output.formatter`) and saved (`smolavision.output.writer`) to the output directory.

 ## Configuration System